-Abuse can be either physical or verbal, but abuse of any kind is never ok.
-If you feel threatened, do report it to the police South Cambs tenants and leaseholders should contact the housing services team immediately if they have experienced abuse of any kind.
-If the abuser is not in South Cambs Housing, the environmental health team must be contacted.
+Abuse can be either physical or verbal.
+Abuse of any kind is never acceptable.
+If you feel threatened, you should report it to the police.
+If you are a South Cambs tenant or leaseholder and are experiencing any kind of abuse, contact the housing services team immediately.
+If the abuser is not in South Cambs housing, the environmental health team should be contacted.

-Noise nuisances can be exhausting and make it difficult to relax in your own home, and it can be difficult to see the impact it has on neighbours.
-The first thing to try if noise is bothering you is to talk to whoever is causing the noise and try to find a compromise.
-They may not have realised how their behaviour has been affected you.
+Noise nuisance can be exhausting and make it difficult to relax in your own home.
+It is difficult to see the impact it can have on our neighbours.
+If noise is bothering you, it is best to first talk to person that is causing the noise and try to find a compromise.
+They may not have realised how their behaviour has affected you.
 A mediator may also be helpful.

-If this isn't an option, we are able to take action against certain types of noise nuisances.
+If this isn't an option, we are able to take action, depending on the circumstances, against certain types of noise nuisances.

-An annoying noise must be considered a 'statutory nuisance' for us to address.
-Noises that cause statutory nuisances are:
+Noise nuisance must be considered a 'statutory nuisance' for us to address it.
+Noises that cause statutory nuisance are from:

-- Noise from premises (any type, any source)
+- another home or building (any type, any source)

-- Noise from amplified music in the street (car stereos, 'ghetto blasters')
+- amplified music in the street (car stereos)

-- Noise from machinery or equipment in the street
+- loud machinery or equipment in the street

-- Noise from shouting and brawling occurring in the street
+- shouting and brawling occurring in the street

-- Noise from motor vehicles (except in those cases indicated above)
+- motor vehicles (except in those cases indicated above)

-- Noise from the playing of games in the street or public open space.
+- the playing of games in the street or public open space.

-Where we cannot take action, we will do our best to advise you of other organisations (for example, mediation service, Environmental Health Department, Citizens Advice Bureau or Police), which may be able to assist you.
+Where we cannot take direct action, we will do our best to advise you of other organisations (such as a mediation service, the Environmental Health Department, Citizens Advice Bureau or Police) which may be able to assist you.

 South Cambs tenants can report vandalism to us via email.

-If the complaint is regarding someone outside of South Cambs Housing, please report it to to the environmental health team.
+If the complaint is regarding someone outside of South Cambs Housing, please report it directly to to the Environmental Health team.

-Let us know, and be sure to state the location of the graffiti and / or parties involved if known.
+Let us know, and tell us the exact location of the graffiti and details of the parties involved if known.

 Report it to the police and get an incident number.
-If you know who carried out the damage and they are a council tenant, you can inform the Housing Department.
+If you know who carried out the damage and they are a South Cambs tenant, you can inform the Housing Department.

-Yes, you are responsible for keeping your garden tidy which includes cutting the lawn and trimming the hedges.
-If the garden is overgrown - and there is no good reason why you cannot maintain it - we may clear it and charge you for the work.
+Yes, you are responsible for regularly keeping your garden tidy which includes cutting the lawn and trimming the hedges.
+If your garden is overgrown and there is no good reason why you cannot maintain it, we may clear it and recharge you for the work.

-Yes, you will be kept anonymous where it is requested and where appropriate.
+Yes, your complaint will be kept anonymous where it is requested and where deemed appropriate.

-For questions relating to private land ownership, you should contact the Land Registry.
+For questions relating to private land ownership, you should directly contact the Land Registry.